A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Who it is for

-High-net-worth individuals facing federal estate tax exposure, professionals with prospective liability concerns, and families who want to lock in today’s elevated gift and GST exemption levels.
+High-net-worth individuals with estate tax or liability exposure who want to lock in today's exemption.

 What problem it solves